Construction of Curves with a Controlled First Slope using p-Symmetric Numbers

 \section{\texorpdfstring{$p$}{p}-symmetric numbers and minimizers}

-Key Lemma \ref{L:key} illustrates the utility of carry-free products when solving change-making problems for coin sets of the form given at the start of Section \ref{S:change-making}.
-The Dwork theoretic approach we will employ in Section \ref{S:estimate} will involve solving change-making problems for values $N$ of the form $(q-1)\ell$; therefore we dedicate an entire section to describing carry-free products for numbers of this form.
+Key Lemma \ref{L:key} illustrates the utility of carry-free products when solving change-making problems for coin sets $\cC$ of Section \ref{S:change-making}.
+The Dwork-theoretic approach we will employ in Section \ref{S:estimate} will involve solving change-making problems for values $N$ of the form $(q-1)\ell$; therefore we dedicate an entire section here to describing carry-free products for numbers of this form.